lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.39 Arriving in Neustadt    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Philia's title [Maiden’s Gaze]    |

-This event will occur when you speak to the woman standing in front of the item shop(?) after completing the [Gaze of Resolve] Side-Quest.
+This event will occur when you speak to the woman standing in front of the lower quarter item shop after completing the [Gaze of Resolve] Side-Quest.
 Select the choice "You're the woman from before!"
 She will notice a change in Philia granting her the title.
-If you haven't completed [Gaze of Resolve], you can leave the area to reset the conversation(?).
+If you haven't completed [Gaze of Resolve], you can leave the screen to reset the NPC.